 In this article, we will be looking at common causes of ankle pain, how to prevent ankle pain, and how best to treat it.

-Identifying the cause of ankle pain can sometimes be difficult to do, and it may require some further assessment by a medical professional or Physiotherapist.
+Analysing the cause of ankle pain can sometimes be difficult to do, and it may require some trial and error, or professional coaching/physio.

-But this article should give you the tools you need to decide what is causing you ankle pain, and you can then decide what is best for you.
+But this article should give you the tools you need to decide what is causing you ankle pain, and you can then decide what road to go down.

 If your pain is due to injury, then this can be split between acute injury and chronic injury.